 Q: What are you studying and why is it interesting and important to you?

 A: I am studying the risk of ship strikes along the coast of California.
-Part of this includes looking at how humpback whale dive behavior might be affected by the presence of large commercial vessels.
-Tagging is set to start this summer.
+Part of this includes looking at how humpback whale dive and foraging behavior might be affected by the presence of large commercial vessels.
+Tagging is underway.
 Stay tuned!

 Q: What are you hoping or planning to do when you finish?

 A: It’s too early to say.
-I will either work for a governmental agency like NOAA or a nonprofit, or go into a Ph.D. at Scripps Institution of Oceanography or Duke University.
+I will either work for a governmental agency like NOAA or a nonprofit, or go into a Ph.D. at Duke University or Oregon State University.
 But I am leaving it open for whatever adventure comes my way.